VB Migration Partner

 DeclareImplicitVariables boolean

 Specifies whether VB Migration Partner should generate one Dim statement for each local variable that isn’t declared explicitly.
-If the argument is True or omitted, all local variables in the converted VB.NET methods under the pragma’s scope are declared explicitly.
+If the argument is True or omitted, all local variables in the converted .NET methods under the pragma’s scope are declared explicitly.

 '## Rem generate code for implicitly-declared variables in current file